 “Recognizing the value of an individual and the commitment that we as a society have to one another is part of who I am, who I like to be and what makes me proud.
 And it’s how I’ve found my voice and why I use that voice on social media.”

 “When you’re taking care of a patient or you have an important issue,” Dr. Rubin said, “you should stick to it and be fierce in your work to alleviate injustice to get patients the care they need.”

-Widely renowned as an extraordinary IBD educator, Dr. Rubin has mentored generations of students and is a sought-after speaker for IBD conferences around the world.
+Widely renowned as an extraordinary IBD educator, Dr. Rubin is a sought-after speaker for IBD conferences around the world.
 He’s also a founder of the non-profit Cornerstones Health, which reimagined medical education.
-“Our goal was to provide educational programs that would change the way that physicians and nurses saw their very next patient.
-I’m proud of the way this took off, and is now a global organization, enabling people to have real conversations about how to use treatments to provide better care,” he said.
+“Our goal was to provide educational programs that would change the way that physicians saw their very next patient.
+I’m proud of the way this took off, enabling people to have real conversations about how to use treatments to provide better care,” he said.